Draskown/CSharp_data_visualisation/README.md

-# CSharp data collection and visualisation projects
+# C# data collection and visualisation projects

 These projects were given to me in the university and are only for educational purposes.